An axiomatization of six-functor formalisms: Nagata six-functor formalisms

 \subsection{Reducing to morphisms in $I$ and $P$}

-We will now analyse the $\infty$-categories $\mathbf{3FF}$ and $\mathbf{6FF}$ further.
-In particular, we prove our main result about Nagata six-functor formalisms, Proposition \ref{propx:intro0}.
-As an intermediate step, we proof the analogous statement Proposition \ref{prop:3FF} for Nagata three-functor formalisms.
+We will now analyze the $\infty$-categories $\mathbf{3FF}$ and $\textup{\textbf{6FF}}$ further, proving our main result about Nagata six-functor formalisms, Proposition \ref{propx:intro0}.
+As an intermediate step, we proof the analogous statement, Proposition \ref{prop:3FF}, for Nagata three-functor formalisms.